Haworthia reticulata Haw.

 This species is endemic to the area between Worcester and Robertson in the Western Cape, South Africa.

 Haworthia reticulata is a small succulent that forms rosettes of yellowish-green leaves that turn reddish in direct sunlight.
 It produces offsets freely and, in nature, usually grows in large clusters.
 Rosettes grow up to 3.2 inches (8 cm) in diameter.
-Leaves are fleshy, smooth, with a translucent part near the tips, few longitudinal lines across the upper surface, and small teeth on the margins.
+Leaves are fleshy and smooth, with a translucent part near the tips, a few longitudinal lines across the upper surface, and small teeth on the margins.
 They are suberect, up to 2.4 inches (6 cm) long, and up to 0.8 inches (2 cm) wide.
 Flowers are white to pinkish and borne on simple, up to 10 inches (25 cm) tall inflorescences.

 How to Grow and Care for Haworthia reticulata